Stovetop Shell Mac and Cheese

 - Remove from heat.
 Stir in cheddar and Gruyère a handful at a time until fully melted and smooth.
 Add mustard, garlic powder, nutmeg, salt, and pepper.

-- Add the drained pasta back in and stir until everything is coated.
+- Add the drained shells back in and stir until everything is coated.
+The sauce gets into the cups of each shell.

 - Eat immediately.
 This doesn't sit around well.
 The sauce tightens as it cools.